miniyk2012/progfun-wiki/CheatSheet.md

 title: Cheat Sheet
 ---

-This cheat sheet originated from the forum, credits to Laurent Poulain.
+This cheat sheet originated from the forum, credits to Laurent aPoulain.
 We copied it and changed or added a few things.
 There are certainly a lot of things that can be improved!
 If you would like to contribute, you have two options: